taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00a-redux-state.md

 ## Selectors

-In advanced Redux there is another concept to know about it.
-While normalizing state is about how to store your state, selecting state is about how to retrieve your state.
-This part in Redux is called selectors.
-They are pure functions that return derived properties from your state.
+In Redux there is the concept of selectors to retrieve derived properties from your state.
+A selector is a function that takes the state as argument and returns a substate or derived properties of it.
 It can be that they only return a substate of your global state or that they already preprocess your state to return derived properties.
+The function can take optional arguments to support the selection of the derived properties.

 ### Plain Selectors

-Selectors usually follow a similar syntax.
+Selectors follow usually the same syntax.
 The mandatory argument of a selector is the state from where it has to select from.
-There can be other argument that are in a supportive role for the selector to select or derive the correct properties.
+There can be optional arguments that are in a supportive role to select the substate or the derived properties.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 (state) => derived properties
+(state, arg) => derived properties
 ~~~~~~~~

 Selectors are not mandatory.
 When thinking about all the parts in Redux, only the action(s), the reducer(s) and the Redux store are a binding requirement.
 Similar to action creators, selectors can be used to achieve an improved developer experience in a Redux architecture.
 How does a selector look like?
 It is a plain function, as mentioned, that could live anywhere.
 However, you would use it, when using Redux in React, in your `mapStateToProps()` function.